andrew/ultimate-awesome/README.md

 - [awesome-ai-image](https://github.com/xaramore/awesome-ai-image) - A curated list of awesome AI tools for image processing, editing, enhancement, and more.
 - [awesome-ai-writing](https://github.com/xaramore/awesome-ai-writing) - A curated list of Awesome AI tools for writing, content creation, grammar checking, and more.
 - [awesome-multiversx-dev-resources](https://github.com/xdevguild/awesome-multiversx-dev-resources) - Awesome MultiversX dev resources: Smart contracts, SDKs, dev libraries, articles, tutorials, all other dev stuff.
-- [awesome-poe-smarthome](https://github.com/zacs/awesome-poe-smarthome) - A list of smarthome devices designed to be PoE-first.
 - [awesome-arweave](https://github.com/bitruss/awesome-arweave) - 🐘 A curated list of awesome resources related to the Arweave.
 - [awesome-botman](https://github.com/botman/awesome-botman) - A curated list of awesome projects and resources for BotMan.
 - [awesome-nuxtjs](https://github.com/Developerayo/awesome-nuxtjs) - :books::fire:A curated list of awesome resources : nuxtjs communities, articles, videos about using Nuxt.js (Nuxt.js is a framework for creating Universal Vue.js Applications.).